rvbonfimm/econdos-jobtest/README.md

 `yarn test`

-To run the index file, using the command showes below:
+To run the index file to get the exercise results, use the command showed below:

 `yarn dev`